Gregor-Mendel-Institute/aradeepopsis/docs/parameters.md

 ### Custom models

-The pipeline can also use models that were trained with [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) to obtain segmentation masks that are then used for trait extraction further downstream in the pipeline.
+The pipeline can also use models that were trained with [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) to obtain segmentation masks that can then be used for trait extraction further downstream in the pipeline.

 * `--model 'DPP'`: uses the pretrained [checkpoint](https://github.com/p2irc/deepplantphenomics/tree/2.1.0/deepplantphenomics/network_states/vegetation-segmentation-network) of the [Vegetation Segmentation](https://deep-plant-phenomics.readthedocs.io/en/latest/Tools/#vegetation-segmentation-network) model provided by DPP